 • Seeks objects for loan from other institutions where needed for exhibitions.

-• Handles directly, or sets up system for responding to, specific technical inquiries regarding the collection or general inquiries from the public.
+• Handles directly, or sets up a system for responding to specific technical inquiries regarding the collection or general inquiries from the public.

 EXPECTED KNOWLEDGE, SKILLS AND ABILITIES: